Degra02/apcm/exercises/antechamber/confidential.typ

 === Authenticity & Access Control

-#sr[Verified Eligibility][
+#sr[Authorization][
-Only authorized individuals (students enrolled in a course or employees of a workplace) may submit feedback.
+Only authorized individuals (e.g. students enrolled in a course or employees of a workplace) may submit feedback.
+Furthermore, feedback credentials must be bound to an individual and not transferable to others.
 ]

-#sr[Non-Transferable Authorization][
-Feedback credentials must be bound to an individual and not transferable to others.
-]

-#sr[Single-Submission Enforcement][
+#sr[Single Submission][
 The system must ensure that each individual can submit feedback at most once, unless the system explicitly allows multiple submissions.
 ]

 === Fairness & Duplicate Detection

-#sr[Pseudonymous Consistency][
-The system must allow determining whether two submissions come from the same entity without revealing the entity’s identity.
-]

 #sr[Duplicate Submission Detection][
-It must be possible to flag multiple submissions from the same individual while preserving their anonymity.
+The system must allow determining whether two submissions (if multiple submissions are enabled) come from the same entity without revealing the entity’s identity.
 ]

 === Integrity